Sampling random graph homomorphisms and applications to network data analysis: Introduction

+\commHL{The motif sampling problem from \eqref{eq:motif_sampling_intro} generalizes the well-known problem of sampling a proper coloring of a given graph uniformly at random.
+Recall that a proper $q$-coloring of a simple graph $G=(V,E)$ is an assignment of colors $\x:V\rightarrow \{1,\dots,q\}$ such that $\x(u)\ne \x(v)$ whenever nodes $u$ and $v$ are adjacent in $G$.
+This is in fact a graph homomorphism $G\rightarrow K_{q}$, where $K_{q}$ is the complete graph of $q$ nodes.
+Indeed, in order to preserve the adjacency, any two adjacent nodes in $G$ should \textit{not} be mapped into the same node in $K_{q}$.
+A number of MCMC algorithms and their mixing times to sample a uniform $q$-coloring of a graph have been studied in the past few decades \citep{jerrum1995very, salas1997absence, vigoda2000improved, dyer2002very, frieze2007survey}.
+One of our MCMC motif sampling algorithms, the Glauber chain (see Definition \ref{def:glauber_chain}), is inspired by the standard Glauber dynamics for sampling proper $q$-coloring of graphs. }

+There is an interesting change of perspective between the graph coloring problem and motif sampling.
+Namely, in graph coloring $G\rightarrow K_{q}$, the problem becomes easier for large $q$ and hence the attention is toward sampling a random $q$-coloring for small $q$.
+On the other hand, for motif sampling, our goal is to analyze large network $\G$ through a random homomorphism $F\rightarrow \G$ from a relatively small motif $F$.
+It will be conceptually helpful to visualize a homomorphism $F\rightarrow \G$ as a graph-theoretic embedding of a motif $F$ into the large network $\G$.

-Our work is inspired by the graph homomorphism and graph limit theory (see, e.g., \cite{lovasz2006limits, lovasz2012large}) for sampling and constructing network observables, as well as the approach of Topological Data Analysis (see, e.g., \cite{carlsson2009topology, edelsbrunner2010computational}) for considering hierarchical structure of the objects and stability inequalities of the observables.
+\commHL{Our work on constructing stable network observables from motif sampling algorithms is inspired by the graph homomorphism and graph limit theory (see, e.g., \cite{lovasz2006limits, lovasz2012large}), and by methods from Topological Data Analysis (see, e.g., \cite{carlsson2009topology, edelsbrunner2010computational}), which considers the hierarchical structure of certain observables and studies their stability properties. }

-One of the central questions in network data analysis is the following: \textit{What do we observe from a network}?
-As the typical size and complexity of network data are far exceeding the capability of human perception, we need some lens through which we can perceive and analyze network data.
-Namely, given network $\G$, we want to associate a much simpler object $f(\G)$, which we call a \textit{network observable}, such that it is computable in a reasonable amount of time even when $\G$ is large and complex, and yet it contains substantial information on $\G$.
-These two seemingly contradictory properties of network observables are stated more precisely below: \begin{description} \item{(i)} (\textit{Computability}) The observable $f(\G)$ is computable in at most polynomial time in the size of the network $\G$.